Adopt and water a tree

 Tree pit adoption applications 2023

-As part of our community gardening initiative, residents are encouraged to apply in December to adopt street tree pits for planting with wild flowers.
+As part of our community gardening initiative, residents are encouraged to apply to adopt street tree pits for planting with wild flowers.
 This is a fantastic opportunity to bring together neighbours, help your street bloom and encourage wildlife to thrive.